HopeZobinou/web-scrapping/hw4/hw4_report.md

 ## Answer
 The mean is 542.673469, the standard deviation is 539.433739, and the median is 396.

 Below is the code I used to get the mean, standard deviation, and the median.
+Also an image of the output.

 ```python
 import pandas as pd